GeorgiNedyalkov/hacker-rank/test_week_1/README.md

 - If `i` is a multiple of 3 (but not 5), print Fizz.
 - If `i` is a multiple of 5 (but not 3), print Buzz.
 - If `i` is not a multiple of both 3 or 5, print i.

+# Problem Find Median in an Odds List

+Give an arrays of random numers return the median value.

+- Odds list solution
+- Even list solution
+- Both solution